suhaib-dwk/Ecommerce/README.md

 # Getting Started with Create React App
-Ecommerce App that I developed using React Hooks & Firebase
+Ecommerce App that I developed using React Hooks & Redux with fetch API